History of Rocket League in Timeline

 July 2017: $75,000 Rocket League Tournament at Summer X Games

-In July 2017, a $75,000 Rocket League tournament was held at the Summer X Games, with the finals streamed live on ESPN3.
+In July 2017, a $75,000 Rocket League tournament was held at the Summer X Games outside U.S. Bank Stadium, with the finals streamed live on ESPN3.
 NRG Esports won the tournament.

-July 2017: Rick and Morty Themed Content Introduced
+July 2017: Anniversary Update and Rick and Morty Content

-In July 2017, an update introduced a new arena celebrating the one-year anniversary of Rocket League, along with cosmetic items based on the American animated show Rick and Morty.
+In July 2017, an update released introduced a new arena celebrating the one-year anniversary of the game, along with cosmetic items based on the American animated show Rick and Morty.

 August 2017: NBC Sports Group Tournament

-In July-August 2017, NBC Sports Group ran its own $100,000-prize pool tournament for Rocket League which was broadcast across its eight worldwide regions.
+In July–August 2017, NBC Sports Group, in conjunction with Faceit, ran its own $100,000-prize pool Rocket League tournament, which was broadcast across its eight worldwide regions.

-Starting in September 2017, Psyonix and Tespa held the first collegiate tournament for Rocket League, with teams competing for a share of $50,000 in scholarships.
+Starting in September 2017, Psyonix and Tespa held the first collegiate Rocket League tournament, with teams competing for a share of $50,000 in scholarships.

 In October 2017, Psyonix announced that Warner Bros.
-Interactive Entertainment would begin to publish an updated version of Rocket League for PlayStation 4 and Xbox One consoles by the end of that year, which includes additional content for both versions.
+Interactive Entertainment would publish an updated version of Rocket League for PlayStation 4 and Xbox One, with additional content.

 Sony PlayStation 4 500GB Console (Renewed)